DKC-Bluegeneral/GitBluePublic/SYO-701 SecPlus.md

 	- This technique is known as pass the hash and is one of the attacks that windows Virtual Secure Module (VSM) was intended to protect against.

 - By definition a Pass the Hash is a vulnerability of Windows Safe Mode.

 	- It is an OS diagnostic mode of peration that has been around since windows 95

 	- It can be initiated at the boot time and only loads the nominal set of drivers and services that windows needs to run.

 	- Most third-party security products do not start up in safe mode so the protection is negated.

+# Driver Manipulation